-Leading Social Services
+DESCRIPTION OF THE PRACTICE

+1. Title of the practice

+Active Lifestyles

-DESCRIPTION OF THE PRACTICE 1.
-Title of the practice - 'ACTIVE LIFESTYLES' 2.
-Organisation responsible for the practice Sefton Metropolitan Borough Council, UK 3.
-Contact person(s) E-mail policy@esn-eu.org A. Summary of the practice
+2. Organisation responsible for the practice

+Sefton Metropolitan Borough Council, UK

+3. Contact person(s)

+Name / Dwayne Johnson, Director Social Services and Health E-mail Dwayne.Johnson@sefton.gov.uk

+4. Summary of the practice

 The Active Lifestyles programme is a local initiative based in Sefton, which aims to provide the whole community with the opportunity to live a more active and healthy lifestyle.
-It is available to people with various health conditions (overweight, obesity, diabetes, angina, hypertension, postheart attack and poor mental health) who can be referred to the programme by various, mostly primary care, health professionals.
+It is available to people with various health conditions (overweight, obesity, diabetes, angina, hypertension, post heart attack and poor mental health) who can be referred to the programme by various, mostly primary care, health professionals.
 The majority of people who have participated in the programme are aged 65 or older.
-The main objective of the programme is to improve physical health and mental well-being through an increase in physical activity and weight management services to reduce weight and encourage healthy eating.
+The main objective of the programme is to improve physical health and mental wellbeing through an increase in physical activity and weight management services to reduce weight and encourage healthy eating.

 The initiative was implemented 18 years ago due to the high level of lifestyle-related health conditions and the low level of physical activity of adults in Sefton.
-Physical activities include anything from gym activities, swimming, and walking to chair and dynaband sessions, green gyms, dance classes, Tai Chi etc.
+Physical activities include anything from gym activities, swimming, walking, to chair and dynaband sessions, green gyms, dance classes, Tai Chi etc.